wevote/DesignInventory/README.md

 # DesignInventory
-This respository contains designs for We Vote, including the latest and historical assets.
+This repository contains designs for We Vote, including the latest and historical assets.
 This is where we submit (and archive) designs for We Vote.

 This is our [index of current design efforts](https://docs.google.com/spreadsheets/d/1Pi1SRrniuKOdbRWQgWWIxAyddkrLl73nn21wAhvblUw/edit).